 If you worked in the marketing department of an entertainment company, you might be interested in the mean number of songs a consumer downloads a month from iTunes.
 If so, you could conduct a survey and calculate the sample mean \overline{x} and the sample standard deviation s.
 You would use the sample mean \overline{x} to estimate the population mean and the sample standard deviation s to estimate the population standard deviation.
 The sample mean \overline{x} is the point estimate for the population mean μ .
-The sample standard deviation s is the point estimate for the population s.
-Each of s and s is called a statistic.
+The sample standard deviation s is the point estimate for the population standard deviation σ .
+Each of \overline{x} and s is called a statistic.